NathanKr/migrate-create-react-app-to-vite/README.md

 <h2>Introduction</h2>
 React vite project is much faster than create-react-app, but what does it take to migrate create-react-app to vite?

+<h2>Source directory</h2>
+This is the create-react-app project of my personal web site with the following tag 0.5 <a href='https://github.com/NathanKr/nathan-krasney-com/releases/tag/0.5'>here</a>

+<h2>Target directory</h2>
+The resulting vite react project

 <h2>Migration process</h2>
 <ol>
 <li>Create a vite react project using